SEO for Wellness Businesses: The Complete Guide to Getting Found in Competitive Markets

 Here’s another example that might give you some clarity about keyword research 👇

-You’re proudly marketing yourself as an “Expert in Transformational Mindset Coaching” (sounds fancy, right?).
+You’re proudly marketing yourself as an “Somatic Trauma Integration Specialist” (sounds fancy, right?).
 But your ideal client isn’t searching for that.

 Instead, she’s typing things like:

-How to Find These Magical Keywords (For Free! 🤑)
+How to Find These Keywords (For Free! )

 1️⃣ Use Google Autocomplete – Start typing your niche in Google, and see what it suggests.
 These are real searches from real people.